ASE A4 Steering Suspension Practice Test

 - D. A foot-pound torque wrench.

 Answer A is wrong.
 This adjustment will affect steering wheel free play.
-The steering wheel will feel loose and sloppy if under-adjusted or if the gearbox or mounting bolts are loose.
+If under-adjusted, the steering wheel will feel loose and sloppy.

 Answer B is correct.
 Measure worm bearing preload and sector lash with an inch-pound torque wrench.
-Worm bearing preload and sector gear mesh are both adjustments made to recirculating ball steering gears.
+Worm bearing preload and sector gear mesh are adjustments for recirculating ball steering gears.

 Answer C is wrong.
 Recirculating ball gearboxes are found on parallelogram steering linkage systems.